 The stock exchanges have various jargons that are known to experienced traders, but for a beginner, these would be entirely new.
-However, almost everyone would have heard the two most commonly used terms – Bid and Ask, that are more prevalent in the stock exchange, commodity exchanges, etc. Many may have heard about these terms, but they may not be familiar with their meaning and importance.
-To understand the meaning and importance of both these terms, the simplest way is to know the differences between bid vs ask.
+However, almost everyone would have heard the two most commonly used terms – Bid and Ask, which are more prevalent in the stock exchange, commodity exchanges, etc. Many may have heard about these terms, but they may not be familiar with their meaning and importance.
+The simplest way to understand the meaning and importance of both these terms is to know the differences between bid vs ask.

 Bid vs Ask – Meaning